redis-developer/adding-apps-to-redis-marketplace/README.md

 <img src="https://raw.githubusercontent.com/redis-developer/adding-apps-to-redis-marketplace/master/marketplace-app-banner.png" ></img>

-## How to add your projects to the Redis Marketplace
+## How to add your projects to the Redis Launchpad
 1. Modify and add the following `marketplace.json` file to your repository's root.
 2. Open an issue on this project asking for us to fork it.
 3. Make sure the "hidden" flag is `true`.
 We'll switch it to `false` after we review it and fork it.